 Last month, I wrote a post about an article I read from Ron Miller, a politician in southern Maryland, who wrote an article suggesting we take a shot at health courts in Maryland to help resolve malpractice cases.
-Mr. Miller fails to note that we already tried this in Maryland and it completely failed.
+Mr. Miller failed to note that we already tried this in Maryland, and it failed.

 Anyway, bizarro Ron Miller strikes back in Southern Maryland Online: